jcolag/entropy-arbitrage/2022-12-04-specificity.md

 While the core problem revolves around re-traumatizing people, like many pervasive social issues, the solution doesn't always need to focus directly on the disadvantaged group, because the right thing often overlaps with the most *useful* thing, too.
 Transitioning to renewable energy kneecaps a part of the global economy that has nothing better to do than prop up autocrats, but it *also* cuts pollution, a problem that can grow so global and so intimately local that we can put faces on it.
 Documenting and reviewing hiring processes for bias maximizes the chances of getting the best talent, but doing so *also* undoes some effects of historical discrimination.
 Social safety nets prevent small emergency from turning into national or global disasters, and they keep the labor force in a capable state, but they *also* make life easier for individuals facing personal crises or some other incapacity.

-I often use this sort of quasi-neo-liberal thinking to interpret [Theodore Parker](https://en.wikipedia.org/wiki/Theodore_Parker)'s famous words.
+I often use this sort of quasi-neo-liberal thinking to interpret {% wiki Theodore_Parker|Theodore Parker|en %}'s famous words.

  > I do not pretend to understand the moral universe, the arc is a long one...I cannot calculate the curve and complete the figure by the experience of sight; I can divine it by conscience.
 But from what I see I am sure it bends towards justice.